Fee-only financial advisors who plan with couples, not just individuals.

 Which health plan to choose as a household, HSA/FSA eligibility rules when both employers offer plans, maximizing 401(k) matches across two jobs, and a dual-income open enrollment checklist.

-Pension Survivor Benefit Election
+Pension Survivor Benefit Election Guide

 Single life or joint and survivor annuity?
 The irreversible pension election every couple with a defined benefit plan must make together — ERISA law, the math, the federal/military specifics, and when each option makes sense.